Tarsiciosh/EssentialFeed/README.md

 - insert and expect insertionError to be not nil
 - refactor insert code with do catch
 [insert delivers error on insertion error (invalid store URL)]
+- create deleteCache in CodableFeedStore
-- create deleteCache from sut returning a the deletionError
+- create a (deleteCache from sut) helper
 T) test_delete_hasNoSideEffectsOnEmptyCache
 - create sut
 - call delete